ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### On Cardboard

-Works with all phone who support ARCore.
+Works with all phones who support ARCore.
 Just download the BoxyRoomCardboard.apk or the VikingVillageCardboard.apk (Seurat) and install.

 <p align="center">
 <a href="https://youtu.be/EFglp19C8tg"><img src="https://user-images.githubusercontent.com/12700187/54432048-5e6d5c00-4728-11e9-82b8-994b5ab7114b.png" width="100%"></a>